 The presents bring joy to people in difficult situations and make them feel special and loved.
 For some of the people a Christmas box is the only present they will get this year.
 The presents give us the opportunity to reach people in difficult situations and to build relationships of trust in order to help them long-term.

-- In 2011 with the support of Econt Express we delivered 5,800 presents;
+- In 2011, with the support of Econt Express, 5,800 gifts were distributed.

 WHERE DO THE CHRISTMAS BOXES COME FROM AND WHAT’S IN THEM?